rdwnsjjd/Clocker/README.md

 #### How to use it?
-You can directly use `/build/clocker` binary file by copying it to `/bin` system directory. or make source easily by run `make build && make install` in the root directory of project. it will copy `clocker` to `/bin` and clocker updater to `/root/.clocker`. for run clocker run:
+You can directly use `/build/clocker` binary file by copying it to `/bin` system directory. or make source easily by run `make && make install` in the root directory of project. it will copy `clocker` to `/bin` and clocker updater to `/root/.clocker`. for run clocker run:
 ```